-MongoDB is a NoSQL open source document-oriented database management system.
+MongoDB is a NoSQL (Not only SQL) open-source document-oriented database management system.
 This is suitable for modern internet applications.
-It provides dynamic queries, scalability, secondary indexes, fast atomic updates and we can easily use more than one database in a project.
+It provides dynamic queries, scalability, secondary indexes, fast atomic updates, and we can easily use more than one database in a project.

 It is written in C++, developed by 10gen and licensed under the GNU-AGPL.
-MongoDB v1.0 was the first version and released in November 2009.
+MongoDB first version v1.0 was released in November 2009.

 It compiles on all major operating systems, including Linux, Mac OS X, Windows.

 The MongoDB drivers are easy to use.
-The 10gen officially provides support drivers for C, C++, C#, Erlang, Haskell, Java, Perl, PHP, Python, Scala, and Ruby and there is also a community supported driver for other languages.
+The 10gen officially provides native drivers for all popular programming languages, like C, C++, C#, Erlang, Haskell, Java, Perl, PHP, Python, Scala, and Ruby, and there is also a community-supported driver for other languages.